-Section 45 is a criminal offence so to obtain a conviction the prosecution has the burden of proof to establish the offence ‘beyond a reasonable doubt’.
+Section 45 is a criminal offence, so to obtain a conviction the prosecution has the burden of proof to establish the offence ‘beyond a reasonable doubt’.

-Unlike its predecessor, section 45 is now:
+Unlike its predecessor, the amended section 45 is:

 - a per se offence – it no longer contains a requirement that the agreement or arrangement has prevented or lessened or is likely to prevent or lessen competition ‘unduly’;